elifulton/elifulton/README.md

 ### Hi there 👋

+Hello.
+My name is Eli Fulton.
+You killed my father.
+Prepare to die.

+Princess Bride references aside, I'm a data scientist (my current proficient language is Python), and I especially like:
+* exploring data to find new insights
+* deploying APIs
+* tuning models to meet accuracy levels

+You can drop me a line at my Twitter account (@eli__fulton), my LinkedIn (Eli Fulton), or just email me (eli@elifulton.com).

 <!--
 **elifulton/elifulton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.